 Whalsay Golf Club was formed in 1976 by 12 members and is Britain’s most northerly 18-hole golf course.

 Club membership has increased rapidly over the years.
 The club received various small grants for grass cutting machinery and until about 1989 club members did all work on the course on a voluntary basis.

-The club was delighted to have been part of the Natwest Inter Island Games, held in Shetland in 2005.
+The club was delighted to have been part of the NatWest Inter Island Games, held in Shetland in 2005.

-The annual inter county golf match vs Orkney match is held in Whalsay every four years and the club is also host to the Wilson cup every eight years.
+Every two years the Shetland County Golf Championship is held at Whalsay, the annual inter county golf match vs Orkney match is held in Whalsay every four years and the club is also host to the Wilson cup every eight years.